Forbidden (band)

 Forbidden is an American thrash metal band from the San Francisco Bay Area, California.
 They formed in 1985 as Forbidden Evil, but would change their name in 1987.
 Since their formation, Forbidden have broken up and reformed twice with numerous line-up changes.
-After breaking up for the first time in 1997, Forbidden reunited once again in 2007, went into an indefinite hiatus in 2012, but reformed in 2023.
+After breaking up for the first time in 2001, Forbidden reunited once again in 2007, went into an indefinite hiatus in 2012, but reformed in 2023.
 The current line-up of the band is Norman Skinner (vocals), Craig Locicero (guitar), Matt Camacho (bass), and Chris Kontos (drums).

 Along with Death Angel, Vio-lence, Defiance, Testament and Exodus (the latter of the two had featured original Forbidden drummer Paul Bostaph), they were one of the most successful Bay Area thrash metal bands and earned a loyal fanbase in the underground music community and critical acclaim, with their debut album Forbidden Evil (1988) regarded by critics as a classic thrash metal album and the follow-up, Twisted into Form (1990), as something of a masterpiece within the "tech-thrash" genre.
 Their earlier style was technical thrash metal, but the band later experimented with alternative and groove metal elements on their fourth album Green (1997).

-Forbidden has also been credited as one of the "Big Six" of the Bay Area thrash metal scene, along with Exodus, Testament, Death Angel, Lȧȧz Rockit and Vio-lence.